JackGartner/TTTGame/README.md

 INTRODUCTION

--Welcome to my Tic Tac Toe game, this game includes; two player inputs, two-dimensional board representation, win, cheat, and gamestate detection.
+-Welcome to my Tic Tac Toe game, this game includes; one player inputs with a computer enemy player, two-dimensional board representation, win, cheat, and gamestate detection.
 A debug mode is also available for use

 -report bugs to - 204547@students.wyoarea.org